mustafa-khaled/E-Commerce_app/README.md

 Contributions to the project are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 Be sure to follow the project's code of conduct.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the code for personal or commercial purposes.
-See the `LICENSE` file for more details.

-## Acknowledgements

 - [React](https://reactjs.org/)
 - [Firebase](https://firebase.google.com/)